 Proposal Deadline: Wednesday, September 28, 2022

 CCCC Summer Conferences are intended to foster and support the developing and sharing of innovative activities related to literacy learning.
-We invite proposals to host one of these conferences between May and August 2020.
+We invite proposals to host one of these conferences between May and August 2022.
 Up to two summer conference proposals will be funded for 2022.
 This may include proposals for virtual conferences or for conferences that include a virtual participation option to accompany an in-person meeting.